safehammad/mancify/README.rst

     clockwork_api_key=abcde12345

 Now you are ready to run the server.
-The simple way of doing this is to run ``sudo mancify`` which will run the server on port 80 (remember that Clockwork requires this).
-However, this obviously assumes you don't already have a web-server (like Apache) running on port 80.
+The simple way of doing this is to run ``sudo mancify-serve -v`` which will run the server on port 80 (Clockwork requires this).
+This assumes you don't already have a web-server (like Apache) running on port 80.

 If you wish to integrate the application with an existing web-server, visit http://wsgi.readthedocs.org/ for information on integrating WSGI applications